GEORGE HERBERT,

 CENTURY

 George Herbert whose day we celebrate on the 27th February is often referred to as one of the Caroline Divines.
 These divines not only lived during the reign of Charles I (Carolus in Latin) and his son, Charles II, but also their lives were noted for their holiness in living and in worship as well as for their preaching and writing.
-Amongst these were Lancelot Andrewes, Mark Frank, John Cosin, Jeremy Taylor, Nicholas Ferrar, John Donne, Anthony Farindon, and George Herbert.
+Amongst these were Lancelot Andrewes, Mark Frank, John Cosin, Jeremy Taylor, Nicholas Ferrar, John Donne, Anthony Farindon, as well as George Hebert.

 Herbert had studied in Cambridge and was a gifted orator, and at one stage had ambitions of a courtly life just as his friend Nicholas Ferrar had.
-Both however turned their backs to the ways of the world: Nicholas founded "Little Gidding" where he and his extended family lived a monastic life existence, while George after writing A Priest to the Temple became a country parson.
+Both however turned their backs to the ways of the world: Nicholas founded "Little Gidding" where he and his extended family lived a monastic life existence, while George after writing A Priest to the Temple became a country parson in a little parish, about a mile's walk from Salisbury Cathedral.
+Frequently Herbert would walk to this Cathedral for Evensong along the path via the old mill (something that still can be done) where he thought he was in heaven from the beautiful music and worship.

-The whole tone of his life was holy, no better illustrated than in the opening sentence of this work.
+Herbert spent very little time in holy orders before his death but it would seem he tried to live out what he had written in the above work.
+Hence the whole tone of his life was holy, no better illustrated than in the opening sentence of this work.
 A priest "is exceeding exact in his life, being holy, just, prudent, temperate, bold, grave in all his ways."
-In his rather short life (1593 - 1633), Herbert spent but two and a half years as a priest, and so he did not have much time to practice what he had written.
 Undoubtedly his preparation for his priestly ministry and indeed his Christ-like living was built on the spiritual foundation that he learnt from his remarkable and saintly mother.
 From her he observed that a deep spiritual life was grounded in stilling the soul and living each moment with God.
 Each day was offered to Him:

 I cannot ope' mine eyes,